PayPal USD Price Down 0% This Week (PYUSD)

-PayPal USD (PYUSD) traded down 0.2% against the US dollar during the 1 day period ending at 12:00 PM Eastern on July 14th.
-One PayPal USD token can currently be purchased for $1.00 or 0.00001659 BTC on major exchanges.
-PayPal USD has a total market capitalization of $381.01 million and approximately $6.48 million worth of PayPal USD was traded on exchanges in the last 24 hours.
-Over the last seven days, PayPal USD has traded down 0% against the US dollar.
+PayPal USD (PYUSD) traded up 0% against the US dollar during the one day period ending at 21:00 PM E.T. on July 19th.
+PayPal USD has a total market cap of $364.58 million and $7.51 million worth of PayPal USD was traded on exchanges in the last day.
+During the last week, PayPal USD has traded down 0% against the US dollar.
+One PayPal USD token can now be purchased for $1.00 or 0.00001497 BTC on popular cryptocurrency exchanges.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.